Our Past Productions

 This nationally-acclaimed residency uses Romeo and Juliet, its characters, and its many pivotal decision moments as tools for Freshman students to imagine and rehearse life-saving choices in the face of armed violence, peer pressure, prejudice, and inadequate guidance.
 Working in concert with educators, TSC teaching-artists interweave these strategically-placed sessions, creating a positive and enthusiastic first impression of Shakespeare through students playing the play.
 During The Romeo and Juliet Project every freshman class receives three visits from TSC Teaching-Artists.
-Thus far, this experience has moved the text off the page and created an active encounter with the play for over 9,000 students.
+Over the course of three sessions, students develop language to articulate their feelings, gain greater empathy and compassion for one another, and explore life-saving methods of non-violent conflict resolution.
+Thus far, this experience has moved the text off the page and created an active encounter with the play for over 13,000 students.

 "I can't believe how into it the students are.
 They're really going beneath the surface and getting to the issues in this play.
 The way TSC teachers highlight how the story relates to the students' lives is amazing.
 What TSC is doing is amazing.
 The whole project is just amazing!"